vuetifyjs/vuetify/packages/docs/src/pages/en/components/selects.md

 #### Custom text and value

-You can specify the specific properties within your items array correspond to the title and value fields.
+You can specify the specific properties within your items array that correspond to the title and value fields.
 By default, this is **title** and **value**.
 In this example we also use the **return-object** prop which will return the entire object of the selected item on selection.

 <example file="v-select/prop-custom-text-and-value" />